akshayravikumar/blog/_posts/2020-07-03-counting-crosswords.md

 - Also check some "obvious" conditions: for example, the grid can't have all-black rows or columns (otherwise it wouldn't really be a 15x15 grid).
 4. If everything looks good, check the special conditions.

 Of course, we weren't trying to generate every possible 15x15 grid: just enough that we'd run into one that satisfied all the conditions.
 However, we were generating these grids so naively that a very, very small percentage of generated grids even made it to Step 4--perhaps one or two every minute.
-Of the grids that passed Step 4, we couldn't find any that _really_ worked.
-Perhaps the grid was too sparse, or it'd be otherwise infeasible to actually find words that fill that grid.
+Of the grids that passed Step 4, we couldn't find any that _really_ worked: they were too sparse, or it'd be too hard to fill them with English words.

 To tally things up: